Open-world Story Generation with Structured Knowledge Enhancement: A Comprehensive Survey: Integrating Structured Knowledge Into Story Generation: A Taxonomy

 \section{Integrating Structured Knowledge Into Story Generation: A Taxonomy}

-We gather and analyze existing works on structured knowledge-enhanced story generation.
-We classify their methods into two strategic categories regarding how they integrate structured knowledge into the generation process: \begin{itemize} \item \textbf{Structured Knowledge as Texts}.
+We gather and analyze existing works on structured knowledge-enhanced story generation; and classify their methods into two strategic categories regarding how they integrate structured knowledge into the generation process: \begin{itemize} \item \textbf{Structured Knowledge as Text}.
 Methods under this category view structured knowledge as materials that can be learned in the same way as stories.
-They transform structured knowledge into natural language texts and feed them into generative models to capture their explicit information.
+They transform structured knowledge into natural language text and feed them into generative models to capture their explicit information.
 This leads generative models to be inherently knowledge-enhanced. \item \textbf{Structured Knowledge as Encoding}.
 Methods under this category treat structured knowledge as an external instructor.
 They independently encode structured knowledge into low-dimensional vectors where the semantic correlation between concepts is captured.
-The knowledge encodings are then used to twist word probability distribution over vocabulary from which stories are generated. \end{itemize}
+These knowledge encodings are then used to influence word probability distribution over vocabulary from which stories are generated. \end{itemize}

-We give detailed descriptions of the two strategies in the next.
-Fig.~\ref{fig:taxonomy} presents our taxonomy where (sub)categories and their respective methods are listed.
+We give detailed descriptions of the two strategies next.
+Fig.~\ref{fig:taxonomy} presents our taxonomy, where (sub)categories and their respective works are listed.